 - Policy 9.3: Review and update as necessary City wetland ordinances and standards in accordance with the local watershed authorities' management plans. - Policy 9.4: Wetland alterations, where allowed, shall be based on no net loss.
-If the impact of an alteration is unavoidable, it should be mitigated through replacement, wetland restoration, and/or improvements to existing wetland function and value. - Policy 9.5: Coordinate wetland regulation with review agencies the City, the State, the U.S. Army Corps of Engineers, and the local watershed authorities. - Policy 9.6: Require that, prior to development activities or public projects, a wetland delineation must be completed, including a field delineation and report detailing the findings of the delineation. - Policy 9.7: Identify and implement opportunities to enhance the functions and values of degraded wetlands within the City, as a part of park projects, infrastructure projects, or other projects where practical. - Policy 9.8: Encourage natural buffer zones around ponds and wetlands.
+If the impact of an alteration is unavoidable, it should be mitigated through replacement, wetland restoration, and/or improvements to existing wetland function and value. - Policy 9.5: Coordinate wetland regulation with review agencies the City, the State, the U.S. Army Corps of Engineers, and the local watershed authorities. - Policy 9.6: Require that, prior to development activities or public projects, a wetland delineation must be completed, including a field delineation and report detailing the findings of the delineation. - Policy 9.7: Identify and implement opportunities to enhance the functions and values of degraded wetlands within the City, as a part of park projects, infrastructure projects, or other projects where practical. - Policy 9.8: Encourage natural buffer zones around ponds, wetlands and streams.
 Buffer areas should not be mowed or fertilized, except that harvesting of vegetation may be performed to reduce nutrient inputs and provide weed control.
 For development and redevelopment projects that require a review by the SCWMC, a buffer is required adjacent to a protected water, wetland, or stream.
-In areas of the City that require review from the BCWMC, proposed projects that create more than one acre of new and/or fully reconstructed impervious surfaces require wetland buffers. - Policy 9.9: Require that new development or redevelopment runoff be pre-treated prior to discharge to wetlands. - Policy 9.10: Where other standards applicable to wetlands are specified by the SCWMC or BCWMC, the City will help to enforce SCWMC or BCWMC standards.
+In areas of the City that require review from the BCWMC, Appendix B of the BCWMC Requirements for Improvements and Development Proposals should be referenced for buffer requirements. - Policy 9.9: Require that new development or redevelopment runoff be pre-treated prior to discharge to wetlands. - Policy 9.10: When feasible, the City will annually inspect wetlands classified as "preserve" for terrestrial and emergent aquatic invasive vegetation, and attempt to control or treat invasive species. - Policy 9.11: Where other standards applicable to wetlands are specified by the SCWMC or BCWMC, the City will require SCWMC or BCWMC standards be followed.
+For more details, refer to Sections 2.9.1 and 4.7.1 of the BCWMC Requirements for Improvements and Development Proposals.